daltonh/arb/doc/content/simulation_setup/index.md

 *  string replacements are not performed on string code
 *  string code can be placed anywhere within the solver code, EXCEPT in
      -  comments (where it is just a comment)
-     -  legacy string replacement code (eg, 'REPLACE '<<a>>' WITH '1')
+     -  solver code string statements (eg, `'REPLACE '<<a>>' WITH '1'`)
 *  there is no limitation to the characters used within string code, EXCEPT for }}, which even when enclosed within a string will terminate the string code
 *  needs to be valid perl code

 String code is interpreted directly by perl, evaluated using the 'eval' (string) function (<http://perldoc.perl.org/functions/eval.html>).
-For all intents and purposes, whatever is enclosed within {{ and }} is run as a perl subroutine, within the (scope of the) StringCode.pm module of setup_equations.pl, and whatever is returned from that eval (think subroutine) is substituted into the solver code in place of the string code.
+For all intents and purposes, whatever is enclosed within {{ and }} is run as a perl subroutine, within the (scope of the) [StringCode.pm] module of [setup_equations.pl], and whatever is returned from that eval (think subroutine) is substituted into the solver code in place of the string code.
 So the following string code
 ```arb
 {{ return "TRANSIENT_SIMULATION" }}
 ```